Protecting Yourself From Seven Tech Support Scams

 You are asked to share your digital banking credentials or to provide your account numbers as a payment method.

 Your banking credentials should never be shared with anyone for any reason.
-Giving someone your username and password provides a fraudster with direct access to your money.
+Giving someone your username and password gives a fraudster direct access to your money.

 How Can You Protect Yourself From Tech Support Scams?

-- As I suggested previously, if you think there may be a problem with your computer, update your computer’s security software and run a scan.
+1. As I suggested, if your computer has a problem, update its security software and run a scan.

-- If you need help fixing a problem, go to so someone you know and trust.
+2. If you need help fixing a problem, go to someone you know and trust.
 Most software companies offer support online or by phone.
-Stores that sell computer equipment also offer technical support in person.
+Stores that sell computer equipment also provide technical support in person.
 My dad went to Geek Squad, and although they couldn’t restore his files (the fraudster did irreparable damage), they were sympathetic and helpful.

-- If you think that your bank or service provider login credentials may have been compromised, contact the financial institution or service provider immediately for help.
+3. If you think your bank or service provider login credentials may have been compromised, contact the financial institution or service provider immediately for help.

-- If you think a scammer has accessed your personally identifiable information, such as social security number or date of birth, you are vulnerable to identity them.
+4. If you think a scammer has accessed your personally identifiable information, such as your social security number or date of birth, you are vulnerable to identifying them.
 Be sure to put a fraud alert on your credit reports with the credit bureaus to help secure your information.

-- If you think a scammer has accessed your usernames and passwords for websites that you have used, change your passwords immediately and add additional security controls, if available.
+5. If you think a scammer has accessed your usernames and passwords for websites you have used, change your passwords immediately and add additional security controls, if available.

-- If you believe that your identity has been stolen, file a report online at https://www.identitytheft.gov and contact your financial institutions immediately.
+6. If you believe your identity has been stolen, file a report online at https://www.identitytheft.gov and contact your financial institutions immediately.

-- If you suspect that your data and files have been compromised, update your computer’s security software and run a scan.
-Delete and files or data that your security software identifies as a security issue.
+7. If you suspect that your data and files have been compromised, update your computer’s security software and run a scan.
+Delete any files or data your security software identifies as a security issue.

-- If you use identical passwords across multiple accounts and websites, be sure to change those regularly.
+10. Change those regularly if you use identical passwords across multiple accounts and websites.